draga79/nikola/README.md

 Two branches are available:

+*Master* branch (pulling dragas/nikola) is based on Alpine 3.9, Python 3.6 official packages and Nikola has been built via pip3 with [Extras] flag so it's complete.
+It will be periodically rebuilt to follow Nikola and Alpine version updates.

-*Master*, the default one (pulling dragas/nikola), is based on Debian Stretch, Python 3.5 official packages and Nikola has been built via pip3 with [Extras] flag so it's complete.
+*Debian*, (pulling dragas/nikola:debian), is based on Debian Stretch, Python 3.5 official packages and Nikola has been built via pip3 with [Extras] flag so it's complete.
 It will be periodically rebuilt to follow Nikola and Debian version updates.

-*Alpine* branch (pulling dragas/nikola:alpine) is based on Alpine 3.7, Python 3.6 official packages and Nikola has been built via pip3 with [Extras] flag so it's complete.
-It will be periodically rebuilt to follow Nikola and Alpine version updates.

-*Dev* branch (pulling dragas/nikola:dev) is based on Alpine 3.7, Python 3.6 official packages and Nikola has been built via pip3 with [Extras] flag by the *latest git development branch* available at build time.
+*Dev* branch (pulling dragas/nikola:dev) is based on Alpine 3.9, Python 3.6 official packages and Nikola has been built via pip3 with [Extras] flag by the *latest git development branch* available at build time.
 It may be useful to test new features and if you want to stay as current as possible.

 ## About Nikola